Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

 Downloads
 =========

-This topic contains information about where you can download the Concordium Wallets and tools for Mainnet.
+This topic contains information about where you can download the Concordium Wallets and tools for Mainnet and Testnet.

 .. _downloads-mwgen2: